ethereum-optimism/transience/README.md

 # ✨ Transience
 ## A Solidity library for transient storage

 Transience is a Solidity library for safely managing transient storage in smart contracts.
-It stores values in a context-specific way (by call depth), allowing reentrancy-aware functions that ensure isolated storage across reentrant calls.
+It stores values by call depth, allowing reentrancy-aware functions that ensure isolated storage across reentrant calls.

 ## Features